 Pre-sale tickets start at $25 and can be purchased as standard digital passes directly from crypto.ourmusicfestival.com and ourmusicfestival.com using U.S. dollars and the cryptocurrencies bitcoin, bitcoin cash, ether or litecoin.
 General tickets are being released tomorrow for $29 and will also give access to the one-day line-up.
 Electronic dance musicians Zedd, 3LAU and Matt + Kim, hip-hop icon Big Sean and pop singer Charlotte Lawrence are due to perform on-stage from 5 P.M. to 11 P.M. on October 20.

 Headlining artist 3LAU, whose real name is Justin Blau, happens to be spearheading the event.
 The project has been a year in the making and represents a collective effort to fix the music industry with like-minded professional veterans who have worked at Creative Artists Agency, Paradigm Talent Agency, Spotify, Billboard, Prime Social Group, CID Entertainment and SINGULAR DTV — Hollywood and the Internet’s biggest talent agencies and music groups.

-Event attendees will also be encouraged to stay loyal to the music-going experience.
-Blau added ticket holders will be buying into a tokenized ecosystem where upgrades, merchandise, concessions, and rewards can be digitally exchanged through an all-in-one community portal integrated into the booking platform with a recurring incentive structure, which he says enforces a sense of social belonging.
+Event attendees are also encouraged to stay loyal to the music-going experience.
+Blau added that the tokenized ecosystem plans to let customers instantly exchange upgrades, merchandise, concessions and rewards via an all-in-one community portal that is integrated into the booking platform with a recurring incentive structure, which he says enforces a sense of social belonging.

 No crypto novice